PeterKamphuis/pyHIARD/docs/source/advanced.rst

       pyHIARD alows for multiprocessing through the multiprocessing module of python.
 This works like a charm for the AGC with Gaussian corruption.
       However, the casa corruption method and the ROC become memory limited very quickly resulting in  a limited increase of speed in case of limited available RAM.
+      In case pyHIARD freezes the system it is using up all RAM.
+In that case it is better to turn off the multiprocessing.
 We are looking to improve this in furture releases.